From the workplace, to personal interactions, the ability to make a good decision can lead to better outcomes in nearly every sphere of life.

 For complex, strategic decisions, you can work through the Yates’ Cardinal Decision Issues to directly support your thinking through the decision process.
 For those rapid, critical decisions, the Issues can be incorporated into scenario-based training exercises.
 In this setting, they serve as a form of “pre-thinking” that strengthens your intuition, allowing you to “draw from the bank” in the critical moment of need.

 As human beings, we’re fortunate to use our complicated brains in a myriad of ways.
-When we understand how our brains work, we can gain clarity, improve our cognitive performance, and make better decisions every day.
+When we understand how our brains work, we can gain clarity on the skills that support our thinking, and make better decisions every day.

 Image Credit: pixource